Top Benefits to Attract and Retain Female Employees

 Around 10 million US mothers living with school-age children were absent from the workforce at the beginning of 2022, according to Census Bureau data.
-In the struggle to get them back, companies are dangling perks like flexible work schedules and expanded child care.
+In the struggle to get them back, companies are pondering how to attract female employees and dangling employee benefits like flexible work schedules and expanded childcare.
 But hiring experts caution that it will take more than the standard offerings to recruit and retain female talent.
-Here are some of the top benefits attracting women back to work:
+Here are some of the top benefits to attract female employees to your company:

-When schools and daycares temporarily closed in 2020 and 2021, parents were forced to juggle job responsibilities and the needs of their kids simultaneously.
+When schools and daycare centers temporarily closed in 2020 and 2021, parents were forced to juggle job responsibilities and the needs of their kids simultaneously.
 As a temporary response, many large employers—including Salesforce, Microsoft, Google, and Facebook—offered paid time off to caregivers.
-However, with return-to-work plans still uncertain for many parents, the balancing act endures, especially for women.
+However, with return-to-work plans still uncertain for many parents, the balancing act endures, especially for female talent.

 “We understand that life doesn't stop when our employees leave work,” says Trisha Colton, who was VP of Talent Acquisition at Adobe through mid-2022.
-Adobe continues to offer paid time off to employees who need it.
+Adobe continues to offer paid time-off to employees who need it.
 “Caring for families is their top priority, and we want to assist them in doing so.”
-The tech giant is now offering 20 business days of paid time off per year—in addition to existing time-off benefits—to employees who are directly affected by significant events like pandemics or natural disasters.
-Colton says the company will continue to augment its benefit offerings “to support the well-being” of its employees.
+The tech giant is now offering 20 business days of paid time-off per year—in addition to existing time-off benefits—to employees who are directly affected by significant events like pandemics or natural disasters.
+Colton says the company will continue to augment its employee benefit offerings “to support the well-being” of its employees.

-Emergency leave is not the only perk aimed at attracting and retaining women.
+Emergency leave is not the only perk to attract and retain female employees.
 Paid time off to bond with a new child, still a rare benefit for many workers in the US—the only industrialized nation without mandated paid parental leave—is a top priority for new moms.
 In the competition for talent, the longer the leave, the better.

 In early 2022, Pinterest expanded its leave for birthing parents to 26 weeks from 16 and began offering up to 12 additional weeks of paid leave to parents of newborns who spend time in the neonatal intensive care unit.
 “When we learned more about the heart-wrenching realities of NICU experiences from employees who’ve faced it and realized traditional parental leave standards don’t cover these situations, we decided to lead the change,” says Alice Vichaita, who was Pinterest’s Head of Global Benefits in 2021.
 The company also offers four weeks of paid leave for parents who experience pregnancy loss.

 For many women, the pandemic prompted a reassessment of what they want at work and in their personal lives—and family planning is crucial to that calculation.
-Benefits that help women achieve personal goals give companies a competitive advantage.
-Forty-two percent of companies with 20,000 or more employees offered in vitro fertilization benefits in 2020, and 19% offered egg freezing—up from 6% in 2015— according to Mercer’s 2021 survey on fertility benefits.
+Employee benefits that help women achieve personal goals give companies a competitive advantage.
+42% of companies with 20,000 or more employees offered in vitro fertilization benefits in 2020, and 19% offered egg freezing—up from 6% in 2015— according to Mercer’s 2021 survey on fertility benefits.

 Cassandra Pratt, SVP of People at Progyny, a fertility benefits provider for more than 265 clients (including Microsoft, Unilever, and 3M), says companies are recognizing a shift in employees’ priorities, and that comprehensive fertility benefits are critical to attracting and retaining female talent.
 “Fertility can be a complex and emotionally grueling process, and if you don’t have equitable and comprehensive coverage, then it really does leave out large portions of your employee population.”